gtech-mulearn/campus-community-template/README.md

     />
 </a>
 ```
-- Here replace `href="#"` with `href="Link to Social Handle"` .
-Similarly make changes for the rest of the icons mentioned there also.
+- Replace `href="/#"` with `href="Link to social handle"`.
+Change the remaining icons mentioned there in a similar manner.